empierre/MyDomoAtHome/README.md

     sudo service mydomoathome reload

-## Docker installation (only for those using this form: big synologies, Xpenologies...)
+## Docker installation (only for those using this form: big Synologies, Xpenologies...)
 Docker image is automatically build based on latest verion.
 Configuration can be passed through command line (see below) /etc/mydomoathome is also mounted